Rents are starting to come down, but the trend may not hold - KTVZ

 Much depends on where you live.
 Cities in Florida such as Boca Raton and West Palm Beach have seen rents decrease -0.1% and -0.5% respectively compared to last month.
 But according to Apartment List, rents in California coastal cities such as San Diego have continued to increase over the past year.

-In Rochester, N.Y., rent was up 15.3% in August over the same month the previous year, according to data from Apartment List.
+In Rochester, New York, rent was up 15.3% in August over the same month the previous year, according to data from Apartment List.
 An average two-bedroom apartment in the Rochester area was $1,318 in August, compared with $1,116 a year ago.

 Bank of America CEO Brian Moynihan said high rents are a concern because they can account for a big chunk of a household’s take-home pay.